fluent-plugins-nursery/fluent-plugin-systemd/README.md

 **read_from_head**

-If true reads all avalible journal from head, otherwise starts reading from tail, ignored if pos file exists.
+If true reads all available journal from head, otherwise starts reading from tail, ignored if pos file exists.
 Defaults to false.

 **tag**